vincentbernat/network-lab/lab-l3-hyperv/README.md

 This lab is also compatible with IPv6 but there are two drawbacks:

  - BIRD doesn't support correctly IPv6 ECMP routes.
-Sometimes, two routes are installed, sometimes only one.
+Therefore, only one route gets installed.

  - NDP proxying in Linux requires the declaration of all IP that should be proxied.
 To avoid that, a userland proxy (ndppd) is